-Because of this, she's able to spot instances when there may have been unintended outcomes for groups of customers due to the actions of NAB.
-When this occurs Catherine and the OCA will investigate and work across NAB to identify what needs to be done to put this right and how to avoid these types of issues happening again.
+The insights from this work may include identifying where there may have been unintended outcomes for groups of customers due to the actions of NAB.
+When this occurs Catherine and the OCA will investigate and work across NAB to identify what needs to be done to put things right and how to avoid these types of issues happening again.

-In 2018/2019 some of the initiatives that OCA collaborated across NAB included:
+In 2020/2021 some of the initiatives that the OCA initiated or supported across NAB included: